samcoin-official/samcoin-web/README.md

-# shiba-inu-clone
+# samcoin official website
-You can see this website here: https://joselatines.github.io/shiba-inu-clone/
+You can see this website here:

-You can see the original website here: https://www.shibatoken.com/